The marginal rate of tax or MRT

 BUT all the costs of ownership can be deducted from your gross income as can depreciation.

 The rate at which you can claim tax credits from the ATO is at your highest marginal rate of tax.
-The marginal rate of tax is levied on your taxable income.

 Tax minimization through negatively geared property investment is legal, and an Australian Tax Office supported tax strategy.